knowit/snappysense/UX.md

 ## Day-to-day use

-The SnappySense device has two modes, selectable by pressing the front button at run-time:
-_slideshow_ mode and _monitoring_ mode.
+The SnappySense device has two modes, currently selectable at compile time (in the future selectable by pressing the front button at run-time): _slideshow_ mode and _monitoring_ mode.

 In slideshow mode, SnappySense is on continually, reads the environment frequently, and displays a repeating slideshow of the readings on its little screen.
 In this mode, SnappySense needs to be on